Unity-Technologies/com.unity.netcode.gameobjects/docs/_docs/the-basics/object-visibility.md

 ---

 Starting with MLAPI version 6.0.0, clients have no explicit knowledge of all objects or clients that are connected to the server.
-This allows you to only show a subset of objects to any client and any given time.
+This allows you to only show a subset of objects to any client at any given time.
 To allow this, a visibility API was introduced to the NetworkedObject component and consists of 4 parts.